 What Are Salary Requirements?

-A salary requirement is the amount of compensation a person needs to accept a position.
+A salary requirement is the amount of compensation a person needs in order to accept a position.
 Salary requirements are based on several factors such as:

 - The industry